qooxdoo/qooxdoo/docs/core/understanding_properties.md

 values.
 In cases where there is no `init` value given in the property declaration, it is possible to call the init method with one parameter, which represents the init value.
 This may be useful to apply reference types to each instance.
-Thus they would not be shared between instances.
+Thus, they would not be shared between instances.

 > :memo: Please remember that init values are not for incoming user values.
 Please use
 > `init` only for class defined things, not for user values.
-Otherwise you
+Otherwise, you
 > torpedo the multi-value idea behind the dynamic properties.

 ### Refining init values